CriscelyLP/data_preparation_assessment/README.md

 # data_preparation_assessment
-Repository template for data preparation for the assessment
+Repository template for data preparation for the stock assessment